ckincaid17/cs106a-summer-2018/README.md

 ```
 ROOT - the root URL for the hosted version of this website
 OUTPUT_DIR - the default output directory for compiled files
-TEMPLATE_DIR - the directory to compile
+TEMPLATE_DIR - the directory of templates to compile
-IGNORE_DIRS - directories within TEMPLATE_DIR that should be ignored
+HANDOUTS_DIR - the directory within OUTPUT_DIR containing handout PDFs
 ```